reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 Current status of ESL REDUCE
 ============================

-ESL REDUCE currently runs some tests correctly and fails others.
-For example, it runs all of "alg.tst" except the trig example, where the "forall" rules cause a subsequent simplification error, and the matrix example, which suffers a catastrophic division error.
+ESL REDUCE now runs all of "alg.tst" about 20 times slower than the time shown in "alg.rlg" and with upper-case output.
+Apart from the output case, the output for the Fourier, Compton and second physics examples differs from that shown in "alg.rlg".
+This may be partly just a different term ordering.

 There is still a lot more work to do!